 In the 1980’s, Victory Outreach emerged to the forefront of mission-focused ministries.
 Churches were planted across America.
 Some of the churches began to grow to over 1,000 members.
 This success spurred the next daring move: A cross-cultural church plant in Amsterdam, Netherlands.
 Churches were also planted in England, Spain and Mexico.

 The 1990’s was a time of growth for Victory Outreach, both domestically and internationally.
 The number of churches in Mexico doubled.
 The bi-annual world conference had to be moved to ever larger sports arenas.

 The World – Unprecedented Growth...

 Victory Outreach has experienced unprecedented growth in both quality and quantity.
 Currently, there are over 700 churches and ministries, 40 percent are overseas which has added a strong international flair to the ministry.
 Victory Outreach held major evangelistic crusades in the South Pacific, West Africa, South Africa, Europe, United Kingdom, South America, and Central America.

 The Victory Outreach World Conference is held bi-annually at the Los Angeles Convention Center and International Conferences are held in Africa, Netherlands, England, Spain, Mexico, and South America.

 Urban Training Centers/Missionary Training Centers – Bold New Approach...

-Sonny has also started Urban/Missionary Training Centers in Bridgeport, Connecticut; Los Angeles, California; Tijuana, Mexico; and Cape Town, South Africa.
+Sonny has also started Urban/Missionary Training Centers in Bridgeport, Connecticut; Los Angeles, California; Tijuana, Mexico; Cape Town, South Africa and Panama

 Sonny has instituted evangelism and ministry programs that reach out to gang members, prostitutes, prisoners and hard-core drug users.
 He says with conviction,"I will be dedicated to Victory Outreach for the rest of my life.
 That's why God changed my life; so I could help others.
 I am driven by that purpose."